a12lin/gonna-be-late/README.md

 Got a social obligation to go to, but just don't wanna?
 Instead of coming up with an excuse that sounds as fake as it really is, simply type the location of your social obligation into the **Gonna Be Late** app, and get back some actually believable excuses you can use - believable because they're based on real things, like real-time traffic delays.

-So next time you decide to show up late or show up never, use **Gonna Be Late** to make it seem like you really tried to make it on time.
+Next time you decide to show up late or show up never, use **Gonna Be Late** to make it seem like you really tried to be there on time.

 <a href="https://gonna-be-late.firebaseapp.com" target="_blank">Go to live version of app</a>

 <br>

-> On a more serious note, you can also use **Gonna Be Late** to explore nearby traffic status and popular events, as well as trending news and BART alerts.
+> On a more serious note, you can also use **Gonna Be Late** to explore traffic status and popular events near a particular location, as well as trending news and BART alerts.